was born on 18th April 1888 at 3 Downshire Park or Place, Belfast to James Grant, Clerk and Mary Grant nee Walsh.

-Grant would have joined the Belfast Banking Company around 1906 serving in Drogheda and Lurgan.
+James would have joined the Belfast Banking Company around 1906 serving in Drogheda and Lurgan.
+His father, James signed the Bankers Indemnity and following his death, Andrew Walter (brother) signed as well.

-On 28th September 1912, Grant signed the Ulster Covenant at Armagh giving his address as Malart Villa, Armagh.
+On Ulster Day, 28th September 1912, James signed the Ulster Covenant at Armagh giving his address as Malart Villa, Armagh.

 Following his demobilisation after the Great War, Grant returned to work.